Professor & Director of Center for Asian & Pacific Studies - On Sabbatical

 Email: [email protected]

+Minjeong Kim is a professor and department chair of Sociology at SDSU.
 Originally from South Korea, Minjeong Kim studied women’s studies (M.A.) and sociology (Ph.D.) at the University at Albany, State University of New York.
-She has taught courses primarily on gender, sexualities, and qualitative research methods.
-Her research areas include gender, family and international migration, as well as Asian American studies and the media.
-Kim has published several book chapters and articles on these topics in such journals as Qualitative Sociology, Social Politics, Asian Journal of Women’s Studies, Sociology Compass, and Journal of Korean Studies.
-She has co-edited Global Gender Research: Transnational Perspectives (2009, Routledge, with Christine E. Bose) and is the author of Elusive Belonging: Marriage Immigrants and “Multiculturalism” in Rural South Korea (2018, University of Hawai’i Press).
-She is currently conducting research on Korean American communities on the U.S.–Mexico border.
+Her research areas include gender and sexuality, race and ethnicity, family and international migration, and popular culture.
+Kim has published numerous peer-reviewed articles and book chapters on these topics in such journals as Qualitative Sociology, Social Politics, Asian Journal of Women’s Studies, Sociology Compass, and Journal of Korean Studies.
+Kim is the author of Elusive Belonging: Marriage Immigrants and “Multiculturalism” in Rural South Korea (2018, University of Hawai’i Press) and co-editor of Global Gender Research: Transnational Perspectives (2009, Routledge, with Christine E. Bose) and Redefining Multicultural Families in South Korea: Reflections and Future Directions (2022, Rutgers University Press, with Hyeyoung Woo).
+Kim is currently conducting research on Korean American communities on the U.S.–Mexico border.

 The Emergence of Korean Immigrant Communities on the U.S.-Mexico Border